Slartibartfass2/sveltekit-lighthouse-runner/README.md

 - `steps`: An array of actions to perform, where each step can be:
   - `type`: Input text into a field (`locator` and `input` properties required)
   - `click`: Click on an element (`locator` property required)
+- `requiredCookies`: An array of cookie names that must be set after authentication to proceed with audits

 ### CI Environment Usage